TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 39/Exodus 39.18.md

 ---

-And the [other] two ends of the two wreathen chains they put on the two settings, and put them on the shoulder-pieces of the ephod, in the forepart thereof.
+The other two ends of the two braided chains they put on the two settings, and put them on the shoulder straps of the ephod, in its front.